-As of March 21, 2017, there were approximately 600 holders of record of our common stock.
-This figure does not take into account those shareholders whose certificates are held in the name of broker-dealers or other nominees.
+As of March 16, 2018, there were approximately 16,500 holders of record of our common stock.
+This figure does not include those shareholders whose certificates are held in the name of broker-dealers or other nominees.

 (c) Dividends

 We have never paid any cash dividends on our common shares, and we do not anticipate that we will pay any dividends with respect to those securities in the foreseeable future.
 Our current business plan is to retain any future earnings to finance the expansion development of our business.